Anesthesia Spectrum

 Osteopathic Physicians: This program is eligible for Category 2 credit with the American Osteopathic Association (AOA).

-Physician Assistants: The American Academy of Physician Assistants (AAPA) accepts certificates of participation for educational activities certified for AMA PRA Category 1 Credit™ from organizations accredited by ACCME or a recognized state medical society.
+Physician Assistants: The American Academy of Physician Assistants (AAPA) accepts certificates of participation for educational activities certified for AMA PRA Category I Credit™ from organizations accredited by ACCME or a recognized state medical society.
 Physician assistants may receive a maximum of 20 hours of Category I credit for completing this program.

-Registered Nurses: NWAS/NWS is an approved provider of the AR, DC, FL, GA, KS, KY, MI, MS, NH, NM, ND, SC, WV, and WY nursing boards.
-Provider number: 50-7480
+Registered Nurses: NWAS is an approved provider for the following state nursing boards: AR, DC, FL, GA, KS, KY, NH, SC, WV, and WY (Provider Number 50-7480).
+This program offers 20 contact hours.

-The AANA is an approved provider by the California Board of Registered Nursing, CEP #10862.
+AANA is an approved provider by the California Board of Registered Nursing, CEP #10862.

 †Pharmacology hours subject to change.